 Supply Dynamics and Four Niche Technology Partners Awarded SBIR Contract to Support the United States Military with Multi-Tier Supply Chain Risk Monitoring of Medical Equipment and Supplies

-Cincinnati, OH: In July 2020, The United States Department of Defense awarded a Phase 1 contract to Supply Dynamics through the Small Business Innovation Research (SBIR) Program.
+Cincinnati, OH: In July 2020, The Defense Logistics Agency (DLA) awarded a Phase 1 contract to Supply Dynamics through the Small Business Innovation Research (SBIR) Program.
 The highly competitive SBIR program invests Federal research funds to stimulate R&D and innovation within the private sector, encouraging domestic firms to innovate in support of critical national priorities involving science and technology.

 Deep challenges persist within US and North American supply chains for assessing critical care requirements and ascertaining credentialed sources of medical equipment and supplies not only required for civilians— but notably deployed military forces.

 The initial prototype developed by Supply Dynamics and its partners will trace provenance of personal protective equipment (PPE) for items such as an N-95 mask, ventilators, and even a commonly, prescribed drug.
 In future phases it will enable the rapid synthesis of diagnosed medical conditions and matching of medical equipment and supplies needed to treat those conditions.